Multi-point Averaging: Case Study

 Currently, many furniture makers use swatches to ensure consistent fabric color upon delivery – but these swatches are prone to fading, leaving a lot of room for subjectivity.

-A colorimeter such as the Nix QC takes the guesswork out of this quality control process, by providing a precise, objective way to measure fabric color.
-The furniture maker, their suppliers, and even furniture retailers can use a Nix QC device to ensure color quality at all stages of the fabric lifespan.
+A spectrophotometer such as the Nix Spectro 2 takes the guesswork out of this quality control process, by providing a precise, objective way to measure fabric color.
+The furniture maker, their suppliers, and even furniture retailers can use a Spectro 2 device to ensure color quality at all stages of the fabric lifespan.
 Using CIELAB values – rather than a subjective measurement – provides a universal way to communicate with suppliers around the world, meaning nothing is left up to interpretation or debate.

 How does multi-point averaging work?